Periodic asymptotic dynamics of the measure solutions to an equal mitosis equation: Introdution

-The assumption that the fragmentation kernel has a density part when $g(x)=x$ is a crucial point, not only a technical restriction.
+The assumption that the fragmentation kernel has a density part when $g(x)=x$ is not a technical but a necessary restriction.
 In the equal mitosis case of Equation~\eqref{eq:mitosis} for instance, asynchronous exponential growth does not hold.
-It can be easily understood through the branching process $(Z_t)_{t\geq0}.$ If at time $t=0$ the population is composed of only one individual with deterministic size $x>0,$ then for any positive time $t$ and any $i\in V_t$ we have that $X^i_t\in\{x\e^t2^{-k}: k\in\N\}$.
+It can be easily understood by noticing that if at time $t=0$ the population is composed of only one individual with deterministic size $x>0,$ then for any positive time $t$ the size of the descendants necessarily belongs to the set $\{x\e^t2^{-n}: n\in\N\}$.
 This observation was made already by Bell and Anderson in~\cite{BellAnderson} and it has two important consequences.

-First the solution $u(t,\cdot)=\E[Z_t]$ cannot relax to a steady size distribution and it prevents Equation~\eqref{eq:mitosis} from having the asynchronous exponential growth property.
+First the solution $u(t,x)$ cannot relax to a steady size distribution and it prevents Equation~\eqref{eq:mitosis} from having the asynchronous exponential growth property.
 The dynamics does not mix enough the trajectories to generate ergodicity, and the asymptotic behavior keeps a strong memory of the initial data.
 This situation has been much less studied than the classical ergodic case.
-In~\cite{Diekmann1984,Heijmans1985} Diekmann, Heijmans, and Thieme made the link with the existence of a nontrivial boundary spectrum: all the complex numbers $1+\frac{2ik\pi}{\log2},$ with $k$ lying in $\Z,$ are eigenvalues.
-As a consequence the Perron eigenvalue $\lambda=1$ is not strictly dominant and it results in persistent oscillations, generated by the boundary eigenfunctions.
-The convergence to this striking behavior was first proved in~\cite{GreinerNagel} in the space $L^1([\alpha,\beta])$ with $[\alpha,\beta]\subset(0,\infty).$ More recently it has been obtained in $L^1(0,\infty)$ for monomial division rates and smooth initial data~\cite{vanBrunt2018}, and in $L^2((0,\infty),x/\U(x)\,\d x)$~\cite{BDG}.
+In~\cite{Diekmann1984,Heijmans1985} Diekmann, Heijmans, and Thieme made the link with the existence of a nontrivial boundary spectrum: all the complex numbers $\lambda_k=1+\frac{2ik\pi}{\log2},$ with $k$ lying in $\Z,$ are eigenvalues.
+As a consequence the Perron eigenvalue $\lambda_0=1$ is not strictly dominant and it results in persistent oscillations, generated by the boundary eigenfunctions.
+The convergence to this striking behavior was first proved in~\cite{GreinerNagel} in the space $L^1([\alpha,\beta])$ with $[\alpha,\beta]\subset(0,\infty).$ More recently it has been obtained in $L^2((0,\infty),x/\U(x)\,\d x)$~\cite{BDG}, and also in $L^1((0,\infty),x^{1+r}\d x)$ for monomial division rates $B(x)=x^r$ ($r>0$) and smooth initial data~\cite{vanBrunt2018}.

 Second, it highlights the lack of regularizing effect of the equation.
 If the initial distribution is a Dirac mass, then the solution is a Dirac comb for any time.
 It contrasts with the cases of density fragmentation kernels for which the singular part of the measure solutions vanishes asymptotically when times goes to infinity~\cite{Debiec2018}, and gives an additional motivation for studying Equation~\eqref{eq:mitosis} in a space of measures.